by-cx/gopay4django/README.md

     python manage.py payment_channels

 When user comes back from GoPay to your site, this app handle the request and decide where will be user redirected.
 If all goes well, GOPAY_SUCCESS_URL will be used, otherwise GOPAY_FAILED_URL.
+There is also parametr *payment_uuid* to get payment data from Payment model.